Towing Cost in Los Angeles California Freeway: What You'll Pay Right Now

 Stay Safe

-• Pull as far right as possible, ideally past the white line
+• Pull as far right as possible, ideally past the white line onto the paved shoulder

-• Turn on hazard lights immediately
+• Turn on hazard lights immediately, even before the car fully stops

 • Never accept rides from passing motorists